View related sites

 Evelina regularly presents at international conferences and has published in assessment journals and academic volumes, including publications in Language Assessment Quarterly, Applied Linguistics, and Examining Speaking (CUP).
 She is a member of the Language Assessment Quarterly Editorial Advisory Board and is a coordinating committee member of the BAAL Testing, Evaluation and Assessment Special Interest Group.

 Tom is a graduate member of the British Psychological Society, with an MSc in Occupational Psychology from Manchester Business School and an MA in Psychology from the University of Edinburgh.
-With a background in psychometric analysis he has previously worked with personality assessments, situational judgement tests and employee engagement surveys; he joined Cambridge English Language Assessment in 2015 and works with IELTS and Admissions Testing Service measures.
+With a background in psychometric analysis he has previously worked with personality assessments, situational judgement tests and employee engagement surveys; he joined Cambridge Assessment English in 2015 and works with IELTS and Admissions Testing Service measures.